Tell to the Coming Generation (Psalm 78)

 This is an especially timely message for us after last week.
 In a sense, we’ve had our history recounted for us.
 We’ve been reminded of our strengths, but we’ve also been confronted with some things for which we need to repent.
 The psalmist is saying: don’t let the future be like the past.
 Don’t repeat all the mistakes you’ve already made.

 So, the psalmist says, realize that we have a responsibility to the next generation.
 And realize that we have a track record of failure.
-Learn from the mistakes from the past.
+Learn from the mistakes of the past.
 But the psalmist has one more thing he’d like to tell us:

 Finally, he tells us where we can get hope despite our failure.